taminater/LEAPs/content/leaps/leap-15.md

 - Modifying the governance process itself [LEAP-10](https://leaps.lyra.finance/leaps/leap-10).
 - Adding new features or improvements to the protocol.

+Passing a LEAP requires a majority of votes in favour (i.e. 3/5).

 #### 2. Token Holders
 Token Holders are community members that hold the LYRA token or one of the related tokens listed below.
 Token holders are eligible to vote in council elections.
 Tokens that are controlled by the Lyra DAO are not eligible to vote.